The Web address of this article is

 attention on the sufferer, not the cause - public indifference to

-are psychologically wounded, not sick. self-improvement
+not sick.

 gives more detail on this.

-Third, by labeling "depression" as a "mental illness" like "bipolar
+Third, by labeling depression as a "mental illness" like "bipolar

-disorder," this summary continues to promote the public's ignorance that
+disorder," this summary promote public ignorance that

 some depression may be normal

-grief which requires empathy and
+grief which requires empathy and support,

 not "treatment" or medication.